Get your students competing in class or for homework with a Textivate CHALLENGE!!

 (By default, textivate adds 7 days to the current system time on your device.)

 - Decide whether or not your challenge requires a student password.

 (N.B. all challenges require a scoreboard name to be entered, but if you make your challenge require a password, students will need to log in using your username plus the shared student password.)

 - Decide whether or not you want to enforce your own team names, requiring students to select from a list of team names specified by you.
 Simply separate your team names with semi-colons ;

 Editing an existing challenge

 If you have challenges already set up, click on the Edit button for each challenge to make changes to it.
-You can add or remove resources, change the expiry time for the challenge, change the password setting, etc.
+You can add or remove resources, change the expiry time for the challenge, change the password setting, the teams (add, remove), etc.

 Sharing a challenge